open5e/open5e/source/characters/races.rst

 **Alignment.** Gnomes are most often good.
 Those who tend toward law are sages, engineers, researchers, scholars, investigators, or inventors.
 Those who tend toward chaos are minstrels, tricksters, wanderers, or fanciful jewelers.
-Gnomes are good-­hearted, and even the tricksters among them are more playful than vicious.
+Gnomes are good-hearted, and even the tricksters among them are more playful than vicious.

 **Size.** Gnomes are between 3 and 4 feet tall and average about 40